aricaldeira/pyspread/pyspread/share/doc/manual/basic_concepts.md

 ```
 may lock up or even crash with a memory error if the grid size is too large.

+## How cells are evaluated

+Pyspread differs from traditional spreadsheets in its way to evaluate its cells.
+The approach is difficult for Python because side-effects must be taken into account.
+Even though there may be ways to achieve proper dependency tracking in Python, we have not found a way that is sufficiently fast for acceptable spreadsheet usage.
+Instead, pyspread employs a caching strategy.

+The following behavior applies to cells that are not frozen:

+Pyspread evaluates the macro editor code and the code of all visible cells.
+Whenever a cell that has not been evaluated before becomes visible, it is evaluated on the fly.
+Each evaluated cell result is stored in a result cache.
+When a cell is evaluated again, the cached result is used, and the cell is not re-evaluated.
+This also applies for cells that are called from other cell codes with code such as `S[1,2,3]`.

+The result cache is cleared when
+  * macro editor changes have been applied or
+  * a cell code has been changed.
+Furthermore, certain actions such as `Freeze cell` may empty the cache.

+Frozen cells are handled differently:

+When a cell is frozen, it is directly evaluated.
+Its result is not stored inside but outside of the result cache.
+Macro or cell changes do not lead to a re-evaluation of frozen cells.
+Instead, the action `Refresh selected cells` updates a frozen cell that is selected.
+Furthermore when `Toggle periodic updates` is activated, all frozen cells are re-evaluated after a time period that is specified in the preferences dialog.

 ## Everything is accessible

 All parts of *pyspread* are written in Python, therefore all objects can be accessed from within each cell.
 This is also the case for external modules.